Holden Commodore (ZB): Commodore RS–V

-The RS–V was the mid-range performance model, and while it was similar to the RS, it included more features such as an upgraded 8" MyLink system incorporating satellite navigation, wireless phone charging, Hi Per Strut Suspension, leather seats, different alloy wheels, larger exhaust tips and the Twinster AWD system.
-Only the V6 AWD powertrain was offered in liftback and wagon forms.
+The RS–V was the mid-range performance model, and while it was similar to the RS, it included more features such as an upgraded 8-inch MyLink system incorporating satellite navigation, wireless phone charging, Hi Per Strut Suspension, a limited-slip differential, leather seats, different alloy wheels, larger exhaust tips and the Twinster AWD system.
+Only the V6 AWD powertrain was offered, in liftback and wagon forms.